TNTWEN/Pruned-OpenVINO-YOLO/README.md

 **Important note！**：

--Try not to interrupt the training process and finish the training at one time. [ultralytics/yolov3](https://github.com/ultralytics/yolov3) has the problem of discontinuity and sharp decline in various indicators of interrupted training.
+- Try not to interrupt the training process and finish the training at one time. [ultralytics/yolov3](https://github.com/ultralytics/yolov3) has the problem of discontinuity and sharp decline in various indicators of interrupted training.

--During sparse training, mAP@0.5 will gradually decrease first, and will slowly rise back after the learning rate decreases in the later stage of training.
+- During sparse training, mAP@0.5 will gradually decrease first, and will slowly rise back after the learning rate decreases in the later stage of training.
 You can first set s to 0.001.
 If mAP@0.5 drops sharply in the first few epochs, and P, R, and mAP@0.5 may even drop to 0, then adjust the value of s to a smaller value, such as 0.0001, But this also means that more epochs may be needed to fully sparse

  The picture below is my tensorboard diagram of the sparse training of the YOLOv4 model